huang-julien/nitro-opentelemetry/README.md

 - **otel:span:end**
     - Called before ending a `Span`.
 This can happen in the `afterResponse` hook or in the `error` hook.

-## Utils
+### Utils

 `defineTracedEventHandler`
-- Wrap your event handler with the span affected to your event
+- Wrap your event handler with the span assigned to your event.
+This avoid loosing the context for opentelemetry.

 ## Development